When will the OnePlus Watch be released?

 Then, in February, Sharma presented a screen-grab (above) from the Pakistan Import Export Trade Database, which implies OnePlus Watch units have been imported to Pakistan (another principle market for OnePlus) en masse, starting 22 January; a move that suggested that announcement and sale were at hand.

 How much will the OnePlus Watch cost?

 Again, there are no firm details on cost.
-Some are pointing to the likes of the Oppo Watch that arrived on 30 October and cost £229/$296, as the brand is a stablemate of OnePlus, alongside Realme and Vivo.
+Some are pointing to the likes of the £229/US$296 Oppo Watch for reference, as the brand is a stablemate of OnePlus, alongside Realme and Vivo.

 What design and specs will the OnePlus Watch have?

-So far, the rumours surrounding the upcoming OnePlus have mainly centred on its design rather than components.
-Particularly, the fact that the display is almost certain to be round rather than the squarer construction currently found on the likes of the Apple Watch, and Oppo's pictured above.
+So far, the rumours surrounding the upcoming OnePlus Watch have mainly centred on its design rather than components.
+Particularly, the fact that the display is almost certain to be round rather than the squarer construction currently found on the likes of the Apple Watch, as hinted at by rumour monger @maxJmb.

-Early in September, he posted the following tweet on this account, with the cryptic message that the spelling of "Wotch" rather than 'Watch' was a clue to the circular aesthetic that OnePlus would be adopting with its wearable device.
+Early in September 2020, he posted the following tweet on this account, with the cryptic message of "Wotch," rather than 'Watch' as a clue to the circular aesthetic that OnePlus would potentially be adopting with its wearable device.